 Renting During COVID-19

-PNA is following King County’s safe reopening guidelines and mask policies, effective June 30, 2021, and will continue to update our rental guidance as needed.
-At this time, masks are required for partially vaccinated or unvaccinated people on campus.
-We expect to fully re-open our Phinney Center campus and Greenwood Senior Center to regular rental hours starting September 1, 2021.
-Until that time, rental availability is limited.
+PNA is following King County’s safe reopening guidelines and mask policies.
+Effective August 23, 2021, masks are required in our public indoor areas of the Phinney Center and Greenwood Senior Center regardless of vaccination status.
+We expect to fully re-open our Phinney Center campus and Greenwood Senior Center to regular rental hours starting September 7, 2021.

 All set-up and clean-up must be included in the rental term.
 If the building is not vacated promptly at the expiration of the rental time, the police may be notified and appropriate action taken.
 If clean-up lasts past rental time, additional time at the rate of $75 per fifteen minutes will be charged.

 - Rooms are rented “As Is.”
 A list of furniture is available from the Rental Managers.
 Additional tables and chairs are available upon request.
 Please notify front desk staff if any additional furniture has been left in the room when you arrive.

 - Renters are responsible for setting up, cleaning and returning any furniture brought into the room.
 Front desk staff can direct you to furniture and cleaning supplies.

 - A $30 fee will be charged if PNA staff is required to remove furniture not returned to its proper storage spot.